QuantCalc vs RetirePro vs Adviser.best: 2026 FIRE Calcs

 What it does not have:

 QuantCalc does not offer state-by-state Roth optimization (Adviser.best does).
 It does not have a dedicated backdoor Roth calculator.
-The free tier is limited to 50 simulations, which is enough to get a directional answer but not enough for statistically robust planning.
+The free tier is limited to 100 simulations per run, which is enough to get a directional answer but not enough for statistically robust planning.

 Verdict: The most complete integrated tool for early retirees managing ACA, IRMAA, and Roth interactions simultaneously.